stephaniecrocker91/rock-paper-scissors/README.md

 #### _Header - Game Title_

-*   The header displaying th game title is clearly displayed at the top of the HTML page.
+*   The header displaying the game title is clearly displayed at the top of the HTML page.
 *   It is styled in CSS with fun font-family and in bright and contrasting colors which set the mood to the game.

 <img src="assets/images/header.png" width="500px">